docker/compose/docs/aci-interation.md

           memory: 50M
 ```

-In this general example, the redis service is constrained to use no more than 50M of memory and 0.50 (50% of a single core) of available processing time (CPU)
+In this general example, the _redis_ service is constrained to use no more than 50M of memory (50 MB) and 0.50 (50% of a single core) of available processing time (CPU).

 ## Environment variables